Foundation Plant Services Banner

 Source CL-21, Valladolid, Spain

 Comments This selection was imported to Foundation Plant Services in 2000 from the Instituto Tecnológico Agrario de Castilla y León (ITACyl), in Valladolid, Spain.
-Juan García FPS 01 was one of a group of clones from the ITACyL clonal selection program in Spain.
-The source material for this selection is CL-21, which stands for 'Castilla y León 21'.
-After successful completion of testing for the California Registration & Certification Program, Juan García 01 was planted in the FPS Classic Foundation Vineyard in 2002.
+This selection was one of a group of clones from the ITACyL clonal selection program in Spain.
+The source material for Juan García 01 is CL-21, which stands for 'Castilla y León 21'.
+After successful completion of testing for the California Registration & Certification Program, the original untreated material was planted in the FPS Classic Foundation Vineyard in 2002.
+At the same time that the original plant material was undergoing testing, FPS in 2001 created backup vines for Juan García FPS 01 using microshoot tip tissue culture therapy.
+That tissue culture backup material was later planted in the Classic Foundation Vineyard without giving it a selection number.
+The backup plant successfully completed testing under the 2010 Protocol and was planted in the Russell Ranch Foundation Vineyard in 2011 as Juan García FPS 01.1.

 Source Spain